chirag04/backbone-async-route-filter/README.md

 ==================

 Backbone Async Route filters allows you to have a pre-condition for the router using `before` filters and some "after" routing calls using `after` filters.

 Backbone async filters is port of [fantactuka/backbone-route-filter](https://github.com/fantactuka/backbone-route-filter) with expressjs style async next callbacks.

+The primary problem the async callbacks solve is the ability to stall exectution of the forthcoming item in the chain until a next callback has been issued.
+This makes it very convenient to add ajax functionality in your filters without fearing that the route function will get executed before the ajax function finishes in the background.

 ## Installation
 Using [Bower](http://twitter.github.com/bower/) `bower install backbone-async-route-filter` or just copy [backbone-async-route-filter.js](https://raw.github.com/chirag04/backbone-async-route-filter/master/backbone-async-route-filter.js)